Raw Milk: A Raw Deal

 Home Health physical and occupational therapists also came to the house five days a week.
 The therapy was extremely painful on Mari’s damaged nerves and atrophied muscles.
 When Peter was present, he found it so upsetting that he often could no longer watch.

 Home health care is a wide range of health care services that can be given in your home for an illness or injury.
 Home health care is usually less expensive, more convenient, and just as effective as care you get in a hospital or skilled nursing facility.
-Medicare.gov

 Using their own resources, the Tardiffs:

-• paid two nurses, a CNA and an LPN, from 7:30 A.M. until 7:00 P.M. five days a week (while Peter was at work)
+• from 7:30 A.M. until 7:00 P.M. five days a week (while Peter was at work)

-and purchased:
+And, purchased:

 • a Roho wheelchair cushion